dtinblack/dtinblack.github.io/about/index.md

 modified: 2021-08-26
 ---

-I enjoy writing, and when I manage to express thoughts clearly I get a sense of achievement.
+I enjoy writing, and when I manage to express some thoughts clearly, then I get a sense of achievement.

 A quote that is always at the back of my mind when writing a post was from an email discussion that I had with [David Pinnegar](https://www.ft.com/content/79c7c444-a788-11e8-926a-7342fe5e173f) of [Hammerwood Park](https://www.hammerwoodpark.co.uk/) where he wrote: "Wittgenstein's concept that the last barrier to humanity is the understanding of language."
 It is a reminder how language is used, by who, and for what reason.
-However, my hope is that when a reader understands the thoughts discussed in the blog they go on to develop their own!
+However, my hope is that when a reader understands the thoughts discussed in this blog they go on to develop their own!

+Over the years I have gathered my own thoughts about Wittgenstein's Philosophy which can be found <b>[here](/assets/md/box_file/test).</b>

-I try and keep the length of the blog to about a five minute read so that it can be read while sitting back and drinking a coffee.
+I try and keep the length of the blog to about a five minute read, or less, so that it can be read while sitting back and drinking a coffee.

 The blog uses [GitHub Pages](https://jekyllrb.com/docs/github-pages/).
 Over the years I have gathered some [notes](/assets/md/git-notes) about managing the blog and in particular uploading new posts.